Use a reverse mortgage to never have to make a mortgage payment again

 Death, taxes and (if you want to own a home) mortgage payments never seem to go away.
 But there might just be a way to get rid of your monthly mortgage payment without paying cash for your home by using a reverse mortgage.

-Many people have heard of reverse mortgages, which traditionally are reserved for older homeowners (age 62 and over) to use the equity in their home to pay the mortgage off over their remaining years by accruing the interest due against the equity in the home, resulting in the elimination of monthly mortgage payments.
-In some cases the borrower can also draw on their equity like a line of credit.
+Many people have heard of reverse mortgages, which traditionally are reserved for older homeowners (age 62 and over for most reverse programs although there is one for borrowers as young as age 55) to use the equity in their home to pay the mortgage off over their remaining years by accruing the interest due against the equity in the home, resulting in the elimination of monthly mortgage payments.
+In some cases the borrower can also draw on their equity like a line of credit or get a lump sum cash out, or a monthly stipend payment.

 What few people know though is that a reverse mortgage can be used to purchase a home as well, and you never have to make a mortgage payment out of your own pocket.
 There are some limitations, but this FHA sponsored program is very real and can work well for the right person.